Koshkaflo/dogs-charity/README.md

 # dogs-charity
-The main page of charity web-site with pixel-perfect
+The main page of charity web-site with pixel-perfect plugin